pilegard/cogfoundations/docs/05-ltm.md

 1 trillion glial cells that may also be important for information processing and memory.

-Although cognitive psychology began in earnest at about the same time that the eclectronic computer was first being developed, and although cogntiive psycholgists have frequently used the computer as a model for understanding how the brain operates, research in cognitive neuroscience has revealed many important differences between brains and computers.
-The neuroscientists Chris Chatham (2007) [http://scienceblogs.com/developingintelligence/2007/03/27/why-the-brain-is-not-like-a-co/ HYPER link] provided the list of differences between brains and compuaters shown here.
+Although cognitive psychology began in earnest at about the same time that the eclectronic computer was first being developed, and although cognitive psycholgists have frequently used the computer as a model for understanding how the brain operates, research in cognitive neuroscience has revealed many important differences between brains and computers.
+The neuroscientists Chris Chatham (2007) [http://scienceblogs.com/developingintelligence/2007/03/27/why-the-brain-is-not-like-a-co/ HYPER link] provided the list of differences between brains and computers shown here.
 You might want to check out the website and responses to it.
 [http://scienceblogs.com/developingintelligence/2007/03.27/why-the-brain-is-not-like-a-co/ HYPER link]
 :::